somoscuatro/sc-website-wp/wp-content/plugins/real-cookie-banner-pro/README.txt

 === All Features of Real Cookie Banner ===

 Real Cookie Banner offers you a beginner-friendly consent management with content blocker.
 Consents are fully documented.
 The design is finely customizable and checked for compliance with the European Accessibility Act and WCAG 2.2 Level AA.
-Special features for professional users (only in PRO version) include geo-restriction, support for Google Tag Manager and Matomo Tag Manager, Google Consent Mode support, Transparency and Consent Framework (TCF) 2.2+ support and consent forwarding.
+Special features for professional users (only in PRO version) include geo-restriction, support for Google Tag Manager and Matomo Tag Manager, Google Consent Mode support, Transparency & Consent Framework (TCF) 2.2+ support and consent forwarding.
 In addition, Real Cookie Banner is a Google certified CMP for Google Adsense.
 It also offers support for WPML, Polylang, TranslatePress and Weglot, WordPress Multisite and a comprehensive documentation.

 [**You find a list of all features with comprehensive details on our website!**](https://devowl.io/wordpress-real-cookie-banner/#all-features)